 A knowledgeable attorney could further explain to a Charleston resident whether a specific action falls under prostitution-related offenses.

-What Could a Pimp be Charged With?
+What Could a Pimp in Charleston be Charged With?

 S.C.
 Code of Laws § 16-15-100 lists various prohibited acts typically committed by pimps or handlers as opposed to sex workers.
 These individuals violate the law if they: